Jesse Andrew House

-The Jesse Andrew House is a historic building in West Lafayette, Indiana protected by the National Register of Historic Places because of its historic value in the time of the founding of the city.
-Its humble beginnings started as it was home of Jesse Andrew, a vibrant member of the early West Lafayette community.
-Mr. Andrews is considered to be one of the cities founders as he took a major part in the establishment of the government.
-The house was originally built in 1859 making it the oldest home and one of the oldest structures in the city.
-It went through major renovations in the 1930s, turning it into a duplex, before being sold out of the Andrew's family to a local rental company in the 1980s.
+The Jesse Andrew House is a historic building in West Lafayette, Indiana, placed on the National Register of Historic Places because of its historic value in the time of the founding of the city.
+It was the home of Jesse Andrew, a member of the early West Lafayette community and one of the city's founders as he took a major part in the establishment of the government.
+The house was originally built in 1859, making it the oldest home and one of the oldest structures in the city.
+It went through major renovations in the 1930s, turning it into a duplex, before being sold out of the Andrew family to a local rental company in the 1980s.

-For the last 35 years the house has been called home by many college students, thankful for its historic value and proximity to campus.
-Four of the most recent residents (2016-2018) were students at Purdue named Matthew Mills, Gregg Ray, Ben Claywell, and the one and only Daniel Grimm III.
-When interviewed about his dwelling place, Gregg responded, "It's a great place to live and so close to my classes, but I think my favorite part is knowing its history.
-I mean the building is almost 160 years old!
-How many great men and women have lived in this place?
-From [Jesse] Andrews to Will Claywell the home has definitely been apart of shaping the lives of many heroes.
-It is meaningful to me to be able to walk in the footsteps of these and many other great people."
-As the Jesse Andrew Home is protected as a National Historic landmark, Gregg's experience will not end with him; maybe his children, or his children's children will too walk in the footsteps of the legends of old and will take part in the great making of history at the footsteps of the Purdue Memorial Union in Jesse Andrews House.
+The house now serves as housing for Purdue students.